Take your child's current IEP and Eligibility to the Special Education Department at the DISTRICT OFFICE.

 - your child may begin school immediately,

-- the program you child needs may be in a different school or place (in which case the district will provide bussing), or
+- the program your child needs may be in a different school or place (in which case the district will provide busing), or

 - the school may need some time to prepare appropriate services for your child.